pmlmodelling/ncplot/README.md

 ```

-where vars is a string representing a variable or a list of variables.
+where vars is either a string representing a variable or a list of variables.